thuml/CoTuning/README.md

 # COCO 70 dataset

+COCO 70 dataset is a **large-scale** classification dataset (1000 images per class) created from COCO.
+It is used to explore the effect of fine-tuning with a large amount of data.
+Check our paper if you are interested in how it was created.
+Please respect the original license of COCO when you use it.

+To download COCO 70, follow these steps:

 1. download separate files [here](https://cloud.tsinghua.edu.cn/d/b364038fd4544530bc08/) (the file is too large to upload, so I have to split it into chunks)
 2. merge separate files into a single file by ```cat COCO70_splita* > COCO70.tar```